HUMIDITY RISES WITH SPOTTY STORMS INTO TONIGHT

 FRIDAY: NE 10-15 KTS...
 WAVES 1-3′

-TODAY: Partly cloudy.
-Warmer and turning more humid.
+AFTERNOON: Partly cloudy.
+Warmer and more humid.
 Late thunder NORTH.
 HIGH: 85, upper 70s lakeside

 TONIGHT: Mostly cloudy with spotty storms.
 A bit humid.
 LOW: 64